mkrzmr/Political-Expression-in-Web-Defacements-Crawler/README.md

 All files are explained in detail in the dissertation, here is a short overview:

 ### zoneH_IWL_GUI.py
-The GUI (really cli in a box) crawler for Zone-H. Requires a few empty csv file to be present, check code
+The GUI (really cli in a box) crawler for Zone-H. Requires a few empty csv files to be present, check code

 ### fill_rawtext.py
 Connects to SQL DB and writes text and metadata from scraped fiels to DB.
 See dissertation for DB structure